smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 This proposal proposes a design to protect (enable encryption for) RPC messages transmitted between a mobile application and the SDL.

 ## Motivation
 Security is good but it has costs.
-Each OEM can evaluate the risks and require certain RPC messages that must be protected, this means the messages are encrypted and transmitted in a protected SDL service between an authenticated app and a vehicle head unit.
+Each OEM can evaluate the risks and protect certain RPC messages.
+This means the application and SDL transmit encrypted messages in a protected RPC service between an authenticated app and a vehicle head unit.

 Note: How to authenticate a mobile app and how to set up a protected SDL service is out of the scope of this proposal.